artipie/artipie/.wiki/Configuration-Credentials.md

 - Add your package to Artipie class-path and to `AUTH_FACTORY_SCAN_PACKAGES` environment variable
 - Specify your authentication type in the credentials list.
 Note, that Artipie tries to authenticate user via each listed type.
-So, if you are not actually using any auth type it would be better to remove it from settings.
+So, if you are not actually using any auth type it would be better to remove it from the settings.

 For more details and examples, check the following packages: [com.artipie.http.auth](https://github.com/artipie/http/tree/master/src/main/java/com/artipie/http/auth) and [com.artipie.auth](https://github.com/artipie/artipie/tree/master/src/main/java/com/artipie/auth).